Noitcereon/spring-framework-course/README.md

 ### spring-core

-Learning about the Spring Framework core, such as dependency injection.
+Learning about the Spring Framework core, such as dependency injection, Spring Profiles and Spring unit testing.

+### spring-6-rest-mvc

+Showcases Lombok and how to make a REST api with Spring MVC.

+> Regarding Lombok see the file [Beer.java](spring-6-rest-mvc/src/main/java/me/noitcereon/practice/spring6restmvc/models/Beer.java).
+> It contains examples usage + comments on how to optimally use Lombok with IntelliJ and how to "De-lombok".